About the On-Demand Services SDK

 create-service request from a developer, Ops Manager handed out a static IP address from this block, and with each

 delete-service it cleaned up the VM and returned it to the available pool.

-To create a service network, you add a network in the Ops Man Director tile Create Networks pane and select its Service Network checkbox.
-This prevents Ops Manager from creating VMs in the network, leaving instance creation to the underlying BOSH.
+Operators enable on-demand services when they deploy PCF, by creating one or more service networks in the Ops Manager Director Create Networks pane and selecting the Service Network checkbox.
+Designating a network as a service network prevents Ops Manager from creating VMs in the network, leaving instance creation to the underlying BOSH.